 Robyn Maggio has a Master of Social Work from Tulane University.
 She has worked in different education and training capacities at organizations across the country, including the City of Charleston (Charleston, SC), Columbus State University, (Columbus, GA) and the Recovery School District (New Orleans, LA).
 From coordinating education programs, to developing trainings and reviewing course curriculum, Robyn is skilled at creating and delivering quality information.
 She has a passion for learning, sharing and making information accessible to all populations.
 In her free time, Robyn is a yoga instructor, loves to travel and enjoys anything that allows her to learn and try new things.

 Carla Marin has provided bilingual outreach and social services for several non-profit and public health organizations.
-She has worked for the Arlington Partnership for Affordable Housing, University of Delaware’s Infant Caregiver Project, and the American Red Cross, among others.
-Carla earned a Bachelor of Arts in Psychology from Marymount University in Arlington, VA.
+She has worked for the Arlington Partnership for Affordable Housing, University of Delaware, and the American Red Cross, among others.
+Carla earned a Bachelor of Arts in Psychology from Marymount University.
 She is certified in Mental Health First Aid and Tier One training from the Domestic Violence Network and is a graduate of the Leadership Arlington Young Professionals Program.
 Carla is fluent in Spanish.
 In her free time, she enjoys painting, volunteering, hiking, and spending time with family and friends.